 \section{Numerical results on the local flux reconstruction}

 In this section, we present some numerical results on the local flux reconstruction presented in Section~\ref{section:localization-mixed}.
-The aim is to show that reliability~\eqref{reliability:bound-h} and equilibrated flux condition~\eqref{higher-moments:divergence} are valid.
-Interestingly, we will observe that the efficiency does not take place for the high-order VEM.
+The aim is to show that reliability~\eqref{reliability:bound-h} and the equilibrated flux condition~\eqref{higher-moments:divergence} are valid.
+Interestingly, we shall observe that the efficiency does not take place for the high-order VEM.

-We consider the following test case. \paragraph*{Test case~$3$.} Consider square domain~$\Omega_3=(0,1)^2$ and the exact solution
+We consider the following test case. \paragraph*{Test case~$3$.} Consider the square domain~$\Omega_3=(0,1)^2$ and the exact solution

 The primal formulation of the problem we are interested in is such that we have: zero Dirichlet boundary conditions on the boundary edges; $\k=1$; a right-hand side computed accordingly with~\eqref{u3}.